Get Answers to Your Questions

 Is CodeTogether good for mob programming?

 Yes!
 Participants can work solo, paired, as a mob, or any combination.
 Each session can include any number of dynamic groups.
-We have tested with 32 participants and list this as the maximum; however, we don’t currently enforce a maximum, so feel free to add as many participants as your environment will support.

 When I type, everyone in the session follows me.
 How do I code without disrupting others?